clemcer/LoggiFly/docs/guide/actions.md

 ## Container Actions

-You can configure container actions to be triggered when a keyword or pattern is found in the logs or a container event occurs.
+You can configure container actions to be triggered when a keyword/regex is found in the logs or a container event occurs.
 Supported actions are `restart`, `stop` and `start`.

 You can perform these actions on the monitored container itself or on other containers.